Direct Edge: Trading

 EDGX is an exchange with a maker/taker pricing model offering high rebates for liquidity providers.
 EDGA is a low cost exchange with a taker/maker pricing model.

 Hours of operation are from 8 a.m. to 8 p.m. with the regular trading session designated between the hours of 9:30 a.m. and 4 p.m.
 EDGA is identified as “J” for all trades and quotes posted to the Security Information Processor (public quote stream) and EDGX is identified as “K”.

-Management

-Direct Edge was led by Chief Executive Officer William O’Brien.
-Bryan Harkins served as Chief Operating Officer.